 Yesterday morning I found myself in a mood that was taking me down.
 I literally stopped what I was doing and brought myself into the present moment so that I could observe what was happening to make me feel so terrible.

 - I observed that I had given myself a task to clean out my closet.

 - I also observed that I was having a "should" conversation with myself

 The first is harmless enough, the second, lethal.

 I leaned in to listen to what my self-talk was...

 "I should be outside in the garden, not the closet."

 "I should donate half of these clothes..."

 "I should get these pants hemmed that have been hanging here for the past 2 years"

-"I should never have purchased this color, it looks horrible on me.."
+"I should never have bought this shirt, it looks horrible on me.."